GenericMappingTools/gmt/BUILDING.md

 make -j install
 ```

 will install gmt executable, library, development headers and built-in data
 to the specified GMT install location.
 Optionally it will also install the GSHHG shorelines (if found), DCW (if found),
 UNIX manpages, and HTML and PDF documentation.

+## Set path

+Make sure you set the PATH to include the directory containing the GMT executables (BINDIR)
+if this is not a standard directory like /usr/local/bin.
+Then, you should now be able to
+run GMT programs.

 ## Tests